rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

    ### Workspace config.

-   By default, the folder is something like:
+   By default, the folder is something like (where you see your account instead of "wilsonmar"):

    <tt>/Users/wilsonm/Documents/workspace-sts-3.9.2.RELEASE</tt>